wenruigou/common-robot-interface/README.md

 A GUI-based robot jogger tool is also included with the library.
 This tool can be used to move the robot into different configurations, and is particularly useful for setting up experiments.

+This fork extends the support to these robot arms:

+- Dobot Magician
+- Dobot MG400 - using the [TCP-IP-4Axis-Python library](https://github.com/Dobot-Arm/TCP-IP-4Axis-Python)
+- Simulated robot arm - using the [Tactile Gym library](https://github.com/ac-93/tactile_gym)

+A GUI-based robot jogger tool is also included with the library.
+This tool can be used to move the robot into different configurations.

 ## Installation

 To install the package on Windows or Linux, clone the repository and run the setup script from the repository root directory: